dravit/DataStructureImplementaions/OOPs_ReadMe.md

 # OOPs Principles / Design Principles

 #### Encapsulation
 - Encapsulation means that the internal representation of an object is generally hidden from outside of object's definition.
-- Typically the object's own methods can directly inspect or manipulate its fields
+- Typically the object's own methods can directly inspect or manipulate its fields.
+- Fields must be marked as private and provide access to them using public methods.
+- It's aprotective barrier taht keeps data and code safe with in the class.

+#### Inheritance
+- Create new classes that share some of the attributes of existing classes.

+#### Polymorphism
+- Use same word to mean differnt things
+- Method Overloading is compile time polymorphism
+- Method Overriding is run time polymorphism

 #### DRY (Don't Repeat Yourself)
 - avoid duplication in code.
+- Never have two duplicate blocks of identical code at two different places.

 #### Encapsulate what changes
 - hides the implementation details, helps in maintenance
+- Make variables and methods as private by default
+- Increase access step by step i.e private to protected and not public.

 #### Open Closed Design Principle
 - Open for Extension but closed for Modification
+- New functionality should be added by introducing new classes (using Decorator Pattern at runtime), methods or fields (using inheritance), instead of modifying already tried and tested code.

 #### SRP (Single Responsibility Principle)
-- One class should do only one and do it well
+- One class should do only one and do it well.
 - There should not be more than one reason for a class to change.

 #### DIP (Dependency Inversion Principle)